 Pasadena Triathlon Club - Triathlon club and training based in Pasadena.

 Other running related links and information

-Competitor - Magazine and web site with lots of run, bike and tri articles and calendar of events and more.
+Ultrarunning - Magazine and web site with articles and tips about trail running and events.

 Race Grader - Comprehensive race directory listing and reviews.